thoughtworksarts/thoughtworksarts.github.io/app/_people/all-possible-pathways.markdown

 season        : Fall 2019
 teaser        :
    <p>Three artists came together to form <em>All Possible Pathways</em>, a project to explore the nature of globally distributed storytelling using networked and emerging technologies.
 The artists are Max Razdow, Jamie Zigelbaum and Ollie Razdow.</p>
-   <p>The team worked to develop these ideas during a ThoughtWorks Arts residency in San Francisco, working with a global team of developers.</p>
+   <p>The team worked to develop these ideas during a Thoughtworks Arts residency in San Francisco, working with a global team of developers.</p>

 links:
  - icon    : "fa-globe-americas"